telerik/blazor-docs/components/animationcontainer/overview.md

 The Animation Container renders at the place of its declaration.
 It has a `position:absolute` CSS style, so it will display over adjacent elements.
 The component position can be offset by parent elements with a `position` style, even of the `Top` and `Left` parameters are set.

 The component should reside outside elements with an `overflow` CSS style.
 Otherwise, it may be clipped or overlapped by other scrollable containers.
-This limitation will not exist for the [future `Popup` component](https://feedback.telerik.com/blazor/1506370-dropdown-container-popup-component-tied-to-an-anchor-for-positioning).
+This limitation does not exist for the [Popup]({%slug popup-overview%}) and [Popover]({%slug popover-overview%}) components.

 ## Animation